skepticaldude/devops-learning/cloud-labs/google-cloud/Developing a Google SRE Culture/Make Tomorrow Better than Today/continuous_integration__continous_delivery__and__canarying.md

 4. The canary deployment should not be overly complicated, and impose significant cognitive load on the operator.

+In other words,
+1. it should be easy enough to reason about the canary process,
+2. so that's easy to understand how it can impact current service health overall and
+3. easy to cancel in case of problems.

 >[!Note]
-> In other words,
-> it should be easy enough to reason about the canary process,
-> so that's easy to understand how it can impact current service health overall and
-> easy to cancel in case of problems.

-It's true that these three points are to some degree in conflict with each other.
+> It's true that these three points are to some degree in conflict with each other.
-04:55
+>
-This generic requirements also do not include any additional requirements specific to a service.
+> This generic requirements also do not include any additional requirements specific to a service.
-05:01

 In the next video, we'll talk about the SRE cultural concepts of design thinking and prototyping, that relate to implementing gradual change.